Teradata/product-help/IMC/Backup/Backup-Settings.md

 ### Settings

 Adding more backups may result in additional usage charges.
 If you reduce the number of retained backups, the next complete backup process deletes those excess backups.
-Deleted excess backups cannot be recovered.
+Deleted backups cannot be recovered.

 #### Job priority